Tomané Nunes

-António Manuel 'Tomané' Nunes Ferreira (born 15 January 1987 in Nogueira do Cravo, Oliveira do Hospital) is a Portuguese retired footballer who played as a striker.
+António Manuel 'Tomané' Nunes Ferreira (born 15 January 1987) is a Portuguese former professional footballer who played as a forward.

 Club career

-A product of Sporting Clube de Portugal's prolific youth system, Nunes made his first competitive appearance for the Lisbon club on 7 January 2006, playing 45 minutes in a 2–3 away loss against S.C.
-Braga in the Primeira Liga, and adding another match the following week in the domestic cup.
-He spent the following season with F.C.
+Nunes was born in Nogueira do Cravo, Oliveira do Hospital.
+A product of Sporting CP's prolific youth system, he made his first competitive appearance for the Lisbon club on 7 January 2006, playing 45 minutes in a 3–2 away loss against S.C.
+Braga in the Primeira Liga, and added another match the following week in the Taça de Portugal.
+He spent the next season with F.C.
 Barreirense of the third division, on loan.

-In June 2007, Nunes was bought by La Liga side Villarreal CF, but spent the entire campaign with the Valencians' B-team in the third level, where he also failed to appear officially.
+In June 2007, Nunes signed a four-year contract with La Liga side Villarreal CF, but spent the entire campaign with the Valencians' B team in the Segunda División B, where he also failed to appear officially.
 He subsequently returned to his country, joining G.D.
-Tourizense in division three and scoring 13 goals in his first year, but only four in the following.
+Tourizense in the third tier and scoring 13 goals in his first year, but only four in the second.

-Nunes signed for C.F.
-Os Belenenses in the second tier in July 2011, after netting 16 times for Tourizense in his final season.
+Nunes moved to C.F.
+Os Belenenses of the Segunda Liga in July 2011, after netting 16 times for Tourizense in his final season.

 Personal life

 Nunes' younger brother, Flávio, was also a footballer.
-A defender and midfielder, he also represented Tourizense, but spent most of his career with Académica de Coimbra and Málaga CF.